-The Physical Mapping function is only supported on the systems where the configd program is supported.
-The configd program only supports Ultra Enterprise, the SPARCserverTM 1000, and SPARCcenter 2000 systems.
+The physical mapping function is only supported on the systems where the configd program is supported.

-To display physical mapping, click the physical mapping button in the SunVTS interface.
-This will result in a re-mapping of the entire set of testable devices and test settings.
-Changing the logical and physical view during a test session is not recommended because the previous system and test status will be reset.
+To display physical mapping, click the Physical Mapping button in the SunVTS interface.
+The entire set of testable devices and test settings are remapped.
+Changing the logical and physical view during a test session is not recommended, because the previous system and test status will be reset.